YunoHost/doc/images.md

 <script>
 /*
 ###############################################################################
-  Script that loads the infos from javascript and creates the corresponding cards
+  Script that loads the infos from JavaScript and creates the corresponding cards
 ###############################################################################
 */